DaSchmidtke/Goldman-Hodgkin-Katz-Equation/readme.md

 Please note that the permeability of potassium cannot be changed, as the permeabilities for sodium and chloride ions are specified relative to that for potassium (P(K) = 1).

 ### Output
-The output panel of the App provides both, graphical output in form of an oscillogram, showing the current membrane potential in mV, and text output for the calculated membrane potential as well as the Nernst potentials for each ion species at the chosen concentrations.
+The output panel of the App provides both, graphical output in form of an oscillogram, showing the current membrane potential in mV, and text output of the calculated membrane potential as well as the Nernst potentials for each ion species at the chosen concentrations.

 ![Output](/www/Output.jpg)